nommiin/brief/README.md

 A generic code scanner and tokenizer

 # Updates
-Any improvements or changes trickle down from [ImGui_GM](https://github.com/nommiin/ImGui_GM), check that repo if there is a newer version of brief
+Any improvements or changes trickle down from [ImGui_GM's version of brief](https://github.com/nommiin/ImGui_GM/tree/main/tools/brief), check that repo if there is a newer version of brief.
+Odds are this repo will not be updated as frequently.

 # Usage
 - Use `Scanner` to scan lines of code into a flat list of tokens